Electromechanical relays are like the unsung heroes of our power grid, and they owe their superpowers to a few simple parts.

 - The N.O. contact has a green light in series with it

-Once we release the push-button, the circuit returns to its normal state.
-The green light turns off, and the red light switches back on.
+When you release the push button, the circuit returns to its normal state.
+The green light turns off, and the red light turns on again.

 Ladder diagrams with electromechanical relays